 The client’s art collection graces each room of the apartment and gorgeous wood finishing and material combinations make each furniture piece artistic destinations by themselves.

-Each of the three bedrooms set a different mood: the custom bed in the master bedroom, with a raw but warm slab headboard and sophisticated nightstands with snakeskin fronts sets a serene, restful mood and is unexpectedly paired with a classic back-and-white color scheme that adds to its classy simplicity.
+Each of the three bedrooms sets a different mood: the custom bed in the master bedroom, with a raw but warm slab headboard and sophisticated nightstands with snakeskin fronts sets a serene, restful mood and is unexpectedly paired with a classic black-and-white color scheme that adds to its classy simplicity.